NyKepler/BINP52_CNA_Framework/README.md

 conda activate snakemake
 # move into the working directory where you downloaded the github repository
 cd <path to the downloaded github repository>
-# run the pipeline, for example, 30 threads
+# run the pipeline, at least 30 threads is suggested
 snakemake --use-conda --configfile config/config.yaml --cores 30 --snakefile workflow/Snakefile_CNsig.smk
 ```
 ### 2.3 Workflow *Part III panConusig*